The LSCB are now based at

 4th May 2016 City Hall, Leicester.

-The LSCB are hosting a multi agency learning event for 240 local practitioners.
+The LSCB hosted a multi agency learning event for 240 local practitioners.

-This event will provide an opportunity for networking, and also include presentations on the following:
+This event provided an opportunity for networking, and also include presentations on the following:

 Access the delegate pack and presentations here...